-This, the second volume, deals with evidence for social and economic organization at the Keatley Creek site.
-Overall differences between housepit assemblages are dealt with as well as differences in the internal organization of space and domestic groups.
-Prestige artifacts are analyzed, including the large assemblage of domesticated dogs from HP 7.
+The second volume, dealt with evidence for social and economic organization at the Keatley Creek site.
+Overall differences between housepit assemblages were dealt with as well as differences in the internal organization of space and domestic groups.
+Prestige artifacts were analyzed, including the large assemblage of domesticated dogs from HP 7.
 In addition to botanical, faunal, chemical, and lithic patterning, this volume contains an ethnographic summary of accounts of pithouse life, an analysis of architecture and heating strategies, an overall synthesis of what the socioeconomic organization of the Keatley Creek community was probably like, and an evaluation of the results of the Fraser River Investigations into Corporate Group Archaeology project.